Tonyfu09/2023-24_OSWE_Note/README.md

 ### Cross-Origin Resource Sharing (CORS)
 Cross-Origin Resource Sharing (CORS) is a mechanism that allows an application to load scripts or other resources from different domains, schemes, or ports.
 As the SOP will be commonly apply on the site, the CORS is a good way to release the permissive for other origin to access reasources.
+- Content type to a non-standard value, which is anything that is not "application/x-www-form-urlencoded", "multipart/form-data", or "text/plain"

 ### SameSite Attribute
 The SameSite attribute lets servers specify whether/when cookies are sent in Set-Cookie headers with cross-site requests from [Using HTTP cookies in Mozilla](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)